The city known as “America’s birthplace” is a playground for history buffs.

 See where George Washington, Benjamin Franklin and Betsy Ross worshipped at Christ Church.
 Visit the nation’s first post office and print shop and the remains of Ben Franklin’s Market Street home outside of the Benjamin Franklin Museum, which houses artifacts, computer animations, and interactive displays that tell the fascinating story of the Founding Father.
 Wander through Elfreth’s Alley, the oldest continuously-inhabited street in America.

-Visit the Betsy Ross House where the Philadelphia patriot believed to have made the first American flag – and see how working-class people lived in Colonial Philadelphia.
+Visit the Betsy Ross House where the Philadelphia patriot believed to have made the first American flag – and see how working-class people lived in 18th Century Philadelphia.

 Head up Arch Street and pass Christ Church Burial Ground to see Ben Franklin’s grave.
 Experience making money at the source with a free, self-guided tour of the U.S. Mint, which includes a view of coining operations from 40 feet above the factory floor.
 Reservations are not required for this 45-minute tour, available to the public Monday through Friday.
 Explore the dramatic story of the U.S. Constitution from Revolutionary times to the present at the National Constitution Center.